DigitalPasts/openDANES/nav/submission-guidelines.md

 `type`: please leave either white-paper or tutorial (not both).

 `title`: replace "Write the title of your submission here" with the title of your submission.

+`banner-image-source`: publications in OpenDANES appear alongside a thumbnail image that you will be asked to upload with your submission.
+To properly accredit the image source, please provide a link in this field to where you found the image and/or its copyright information.
+We recommend using images from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page){:target="blank"}.
+If you are using an image from elsewhere, please ensure you have the copyright to use the image.
+The displayed thumbnail will be linked to the URL provided.
+If you own the copyright for your image, you can leave this field with `null`.
+If you would like to specify a license for the reuse of your image, please provide a URL with the license details.
+Unless specified otherwise, content and images are published on OpenDANES with a [CC-BY 4 license](https://creativecommons.org/licenses/by/4.0/deed.en){:target="blank"}.

 `authors`: please fill out all author information.
 For multiple authors, add additional `author2`, `author3`, etc. Make sure to include all additional information (`name`, `affiliation`, `email`, `orcid`, `academia`, `github`) for each author.